HidetoKimura/carnd_pid_control_project/README.md

 double Kd = 0.0;  // differential coefficient
 ~~~~~

 Next, Since Kd is a coefficient for the difference from the previous cte,
 I'd like to increase the steering value as the defference increases.
 So Kd must be greater than 1.0.
 Kd is bigger, the car can turn even if it is a tight curve.
-I set Kd value at 4.0.
+Finally I set Kd value at 4.0.

 ~~~~~
 double Kp = 0.2;  // proportional coefficient